October 15th, 2018

 Every homeowner knows and understands that plumbing problems are both annoying and frustrating.
 Sometimes you can handle the problem yourself with a plunger or a quick trip to the hardware store.
 When you have a problem that lingers on or gets progressively more severe, you need to enlist the services of a professional.
 Here is a look at some of those plumbing issues that necessitate the help of a plumber. #1.
 Pipe Leaks Sometimes the indications of a pipe leak are apparent.
 You open the cabinet under a sink and find a puddle of accumulated water there, or you touch a pipe, and it feels wet.
 Another possible indication that you have a pipe leak is a significant increase in your water bill--especially if there is no change in the way the people in your house are using water.
 You might be able to stop the leak temporarily with a joint or pipe compounding product that you can buy at a home improvement or hardware store, but this fix is temporary.
 Whether the cause of the leaking pipe is due to corrosion or general wear or tear, trust that the Mr. Plumber professionals will take care of you and your leaking pipes [...]

 The water heater may be the most overworked and under-appreciated piece of mechanical equipment in a house.
-We usually assume it's doing its job as it should and leave it alone, unless it starts to makes weird and scary noises.
+We usually assume it's doing its job as it should and leave it alone, unless it starts to make weird and scary noises.
 To help you avoid a potentially dangerous and expensive plumbing crisis, we're looking at four frightening sounds your water heater can make and what they mean.
 Popping Sounds One of the most common sounds a water heater can make is popping.
 When that happens, it's usually an indication that your water heater has an excess of mineral deposits and sediment at the bottom.
 This is especially problematic in areas that have hard water.
 Mineral deposits (mainly lime and calcium), sand, and any debris that might travel through the water supply can stick to the bottom of your water heater.
 Eventually, the buildup of gunk at the bottom may trap water beneath the sediment.
 Think of a pot of water you have on the stove.
 If you're not paying attention, and if the heat is too high, the water will boil, and it will continue to boil until it flows over the sides of the pot.
 In the case of your [...]

 You’re in the shower preparing for that long Monday ahead of you.
 You’re soaped up from head to toe, enjoying the warm shower before you face the day, until …that first drop of cold water hits your back.
 There’s no going back now.
 The threat of cold showers has been lurking around for a while now, and now you’re out in the cold.
 After suffering through the rest of your shiver-inducing shower, you run to the basement and check your water heater, and, yep, you guessed it…it’s not working anymore.
 Maybe it’s finally time to replace that old unit.
 Your water heater is one of the most-used but rarely-seen appliances.
 The only time you pay attention to the water heater is when it stops working.
 Then you realize just how important it really is.
 If your current water heater is more than 10 years old, you could be in the market for a new one soon.
-Next to your heating and cooling system, your water heater is one of the biggest energy users in your home.
+Next to your heating and air conditioning system, your water heater is one of the biggest energy users in your home.
 With homes becoming more energy efficient, it’s important to consider efficiency when selecting a new water heater.
 But the lifespan, cost and capacity are important, [...]

 If you’ve noticed reddish-brown water coming from your faucets, you’re probably wondering what’s causing it.
 Reddish-brown water is usually caused by a high amount of rust in your water.
 And, unfortunately, rust in your hot water is a tell-tale sign that your hot water heater is dying.

 Your water heater reset button is a safety device that shuts off power to your water heater when the water temperature inside it exceeds 180 degrees Fahrenheit.
-So what’s causing the button to keep tripping?
+So, what’s causing the button to keep tripping?
 There are a number of possible underlying problems.

 Did you know that sediment and sludge collect and hide at the bottom of your water heater tank? water has lots of dissolved minerals in it that are perfectly safe for you to drink.
 But they can settle at the bottom of your water heater and create a nasty sludge.
 And this sludge is more than just nasty.
 It also causes some inconvenient and expensive problems for you.